-Once you’ve received an invitation from Peace Corps, passed medical and legal clearance, sorted our your job and family affairs, you will still find yourself with oodles and oodles of time to think and wonder.
+Once you’ve received an invitation from Peace Corps, passed medical and legal clearance, sorted out your job and family affairs, you will still find yourself with oodles and oodles of time to think and wonder.
 Will I like it?
 Will I make it?
-How much of it will I hate or love?
-(See here for my pre-departure musings)
+How much of it will I love? hate?

-Making it through my 27 months of service will be an even prouder one.
+Making it through my 27 months of service though will be an even prouder one.

-The bar is not that high here.
+The bar is not that high.
 And luckily, the five nuggets of advice I have for you are not completely unachievable either (or at least I hope).
 So if you’re getting ready to leave for Peace Corps, I recommend you stretch yourself to your limits with these.